Available Irish Studies courses beginning Winter 2023

 Prof. Jane McGaughey / Thursday 13:15-16:00

-Permission required.
-It is strongly recommended that students complete IRST 205/HIST 213 or IRST 210/HIST 212 prior to registering for this course.
+It is recommended that students complete IRST 205/HIST 213 or IRST 210/HIST 212 prior to registering for this course.

 Women’s experiences of migration and settlement have traditionally been one of the least-studied aspects of the Irish Diaspora.
 While great improvements have been made for histories of Irish women in Australia, America, the UK, and New Zealand, Quebec remains something of a mystery in terms of well-known female experiences, particularly outside of Famine-era narratives.
 This seminar-style course will survey the histories and historiography of female Irish Quebecers from the 18th century to the early 2000s, including the methods used by historians to learn about Irish women in the province, as well as themes of visibility, discrimination, celebrity, anonymity, motherhood, religion, and sexuality.
 Particular attention will be paid to individual Irish women who have made a mark on Quebecois society, as well as gendered legends and stereotypes that have helped to define Irish Quebecers over the decades.